 Partners take ownership and responsibility because they see a mission that is critical to the lives of the Niagara Region; a mission that will suffer if they don’t do their part.
 As a Partner, you are someone who shows your ownership by giving of your time, talents and treasures.
 Your example demonstrates generosity through giving tithes and offerings, joy through serving the church, spiritual growth through Groups, and life in the Spirit by living God’s way (outlined in the Ministry Covenant).

 What is Central’s mission?

-Everything we do is to produce passionate followers of Jesus Christ.
+Everything we do is to HELP PEOPLE CONNECT TO GOD AND OTHERS.
 We live in a region and a world that is far from God and needs desperately to know Him.
 We’re committed to doing whatever we can to be within reach of people to reveal His love.